jasonfb/universal_track_manager/README.md

 You can also fetch and store the `currrent_track.campaign_id` in your foreign table, which will allow you to aggregate your tracked events to your the inbound traffic sources.

 Remember, this Gem will not do this for you as you must associate this to your application's own unique needs.

-# Questions

-= Isn't this a lot like the information available to me in Google Analytics?

-Answer: Yes, this is the same as most of the information in GA, but stored in your own app for your own data processing.
-It is not a substitute for GA.

-= Is it ethical to track my inbound ad campaigns?

-Answer: Probably, but since the advirtising engines (Google, Facebook, etc) can target based on existing known information, you might be picking up information that is based on a user's profile that you don't know and you may not have permission to see.
-(For example, if you target some ads to 18-29 year olds, it is a reasonable guess to assume people who came from those ads are 18-29 years old.)

-= Is it ethical to track my user's IP addresses?

-Answer: Not without their consent.

-= Is it ethical to track my user's browser?

-Answer: Not without their consent.

 # Name Conflicts